petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 These are the components that assure and make possible system configurablitity at user level.

-* `config_settings` define system settings & parameters mainly used in invoice info / data detection and extract from invoice Excel format file
+* `config_settings` *USER level configuration* - define application settings & parameters mainly used in invoice info / data detection and extract from invoice Excel format file
+* `sys_settings` *SYSTEM level configuration* - define system parameters, not changeable at user level in current application usage (changing these parameters needs code updating to make them effective)

 ### Presentation components